 What we are missing - where are they - are Israelis, or indeed any other card-loving individuals.
 Consequently we're having to make a conscious effort to stay on top of our Yaniv game.

-long, long - further - time to remain idly static.
+a long, long - further - time to remain idly static.
 But what a setting... and prices would surely crash in Antigua post Semana...
 We left our plans up to mum and returned with an unconditional price in mind: 100Q and we'd stay, any more and we'd be Antigua bound.
 Total ambivalence is almost impossible to fake; we, truly undecided, had it.
-Mum liked not 100Q and countered with 120, we thanked her and turned to leave, she shrugged and nodded; OK, 100.
+Mum liked not 100Q and countered with 120.
+We thanked her and turned to leave.
+She shrugged and nodded; OK, 100.
 Lutz and Caro would now be ahead of us... and providing us with reconnaissance.

 The lake frontage before del Lago

 bears a dozen or so large ribbed stone tablets, each raised a foot or so proud of the water creating a horizontal table.
 These the local ladies (and Ali) assemble at for handwashing.
 Many of the women do this topless which does make some sense as they are waist-deep in the water, plus it appears common practice to have a bath yourself when finished with the clothes.
 Ali, keen not to scare the local children, retained her top.
 In addition there are some large boulders from which bathers (washing purposes) and swimmers (pleasure purposes)